vafekt/obsidian/Doctoral subjects/DPC-BSZ.md

 		- **RADIUS (Remote Authentication Dial-In User Service):** A widely adopted protocol for network access control, primarily used for dial-up, VPN, and wireless connections.
 		- **Diameter:** A newer protocol designed for next-generation networks, supporting advanced features like mobility and real-time policy enforcement.
 	- Root of trust
+		- The Root of Trust (RoT) is the foundation for building trust within a security system.
+It's the initial point from which all other security measures derive their legitimacy.
+		- 2 types of RoT implementation
+			- **Hardware Security Modules (HSMs):** These are physical devices, often resembling small circuit boards.
+They are standalone units that can be connected to a server or network.
+				- Securely storing and managing cryptographic keys used for encryption and decryption.
+				- Performing high-performance cryptographic operations like signing and verifying digital signatures.
+				- Used in data centers
+			- **Trusted Platform Modules (TPMs):** These are embedded chips within devices like computers, securely storing encryption keys and ensuring platform integrity.
+You won't see a TPM itself, but it's a crucial component within your device.
+				- Securely storing and managing cryptographic keys used for encryption and decryption.
+				- Performing high-performance cryptographic operations like signing and verifying digital signatures.
+				- Used in personal PCs, laptops
+		- RoT vs CA (Certificate Authority)
+			- CAs **rely on** an established RoT for their own legitimacy.
+This could be a pre-programmed key stored in a secure hardware module (HSM) or a trusted boot process on the server issuing certificates.
+			- CAs then build a **chain of trust**.
+The RoT signs the root certificate of the CA, which in turn signs other certificates issued to websites, servers, or individuals.
+These certificates act as proof of identity in the digital world.
+			- CA is entity, RoT is just the initial point
 		-